aurora-multiphysics/platypus/doc/content/examples/index.md

   on a cuboid domain, discretized using $H(\mathrm{div})$ conforming Raviart-Thomas elements.
 This example is based on [MFEM Example 4](https://mfem.org/examples/) and is relevant for solving Maxwell's equations using potentials without the Coulomb gauge.

+## Fluids

+- [Darcy Problem](examples/Darcy.md): Solves a 2D mixed Darcy problem.
+This is a saddle point problem, discretized using Raviart-Thomas finite elements (velocity $\vec u$) and piecewise discontinuous polynomials (pressure $p$).
+This example demonstrates the use of transposition in the input file for mixed problems with different trial and test variables.
+  This example is based on [MFEM Example 5](https://mfem.org/examples/).